– 15 min read

 Fortunately, you’re not on your own when it comes to citing your sources.
 Citation generators can do the heavy lifting for you.
 Many of them are free to use.
 Here are nine of the top citation generators available.

-Our AI writing assistant makes it easy to cite your sources correctly – be it through the AP Stylebook Chicago Manual, etc. In addition, you can set rules for tone, grammar, spelling, compliance, plagiarism, among many other things.
+Our AI writing platform makes it easy to cite your sources correctly – be it through the AP Stylebook Chicago Manual, etc. In addition, you can set rules for tone, grammar, spelling, compliance, plagiarism, among many other things.

 In addition, you can even give writers in-line feedback suggestions as they write.